 The TSG module is a frequency and amplitude shaped white-noise generator.
-The noise signal level and frequency characteristics can be adjusted to the specific therapeutic needs as determined by your doctor, audiologist, or hearing care professional.
+The noise signal level and frequency characteristics can be adjusted to the specific therapeutic needs as determined by your doctor. audiologist or hearing care professional.

-Your doctor, audiologist, or hearing care professional can modulate the generated noise in order to make it more pleasant.
+Your doctor, audiologist or hearing care professional can modulate the generated noise with the purpose of making it more pleasant.
 The noise can then resemble, for example, breaking waves on a shore.
 Modulation level and speed can also be configured to your likes and needs.
-An additional feature can be enabled by your hearing care professional that allows you to select predefined sounds that simulate sounds from nature, such as breaking waves or running water.
+An additional feature can be enabled by your hearing care professional that allows you to select predefined sounds that simulate sounds from nature. such as breaking waves or running water.